 I’m available to respond to questions by email, direct message on twitter or, best of all, old-fashioned meetings—anytime of the week, by appointment—to deal with almost any issues that can’t be sorted out during classes, tutorials or other support sessions available to you.

 A dedicated tutor, Joshua Toews, firstname.lastname@example.org, helps students who are struggling, or just searching for an advantage.
-Tutorials with him take place Fridays from 8:30-10:00 in FTX 227.
-Tutorials on September 21, October 5 and 19, and November 9 and 23 are open to all students.
-Extra sessions for students pre-approved for additional support for access/equity take place on September 28, October 12, and November 2, 16 and 30 require advance registration.
+Tutorials are Wednesdays from 10:00-11:30 in FTX 133.
+Tutorials on September 18, October 2 and 23, and November 6 and 20 are open to all students.
+Extra sessions for students pre-approved for additional support for access/equity take place on September 25, October 9 and 30, and November 13 and 27 require advance registration.

 To sign up for access/equity tutorials, request an exam deferral, assignment extension, or other accommodation, you must contact the Common Law Student Centre (FTX 237, email@example.com).